Welding-properties

 Or High Temperature...

-High temperature oxidation and scaling resistance are material characteristics which may or may not be adequate for certain exposures.
-To counter the tendency, if needed, one must select materials presenting some measure of corrosion resistance.
+To counter the tendency, if needed, one must select materials presenting some measure of corrosion resistance at their design service temperature.
 Filler materials should be compatible with base metals and the heat of welding should not generate harmful structural transformations.

 It is not within the scope of this short overview to cover in any details these important issues.
 If the problems were not addressed in advance they will usually pop up with failures in service.
 Repeating old errors will bring new failures.